learningequality/kolibri-docs/docs/manage/_reports.rst

 Learners
 --------

 Open the **Learners** sub-tab from the main **Reports** view to access the progress report per each learner.
-In the main view you can see the table with summary of completed exercises, scores and viewed resources **for each learner** and the last activity.
+In the main view you can see the table with summary of completed exercises, scores and viewed resources **for each learner**, and their last activity.

 #.
 Click on learner name to view their detailed progress report.
 #.
 From the learner **Reports** sub-tab you can click to access each lesson and quiz.